Skip To Content Skip To Menu Skip To Footer

 The Provost has introduced new Faculty Initiatives encouraging participation, ideas and volunteers within the Dickinson community.
 Current Initiatives are below.

-Call for applicants to hold The Neil B. Weissman Chair in the Liberal Arts
+The Inaugural Neil B. Weissman Chair in the Liberal Arts

 Dickinson Dean’s Fellowships for Public and Engaged Scholarship